 If you’re a small business with very little budget to spend on project management software, then you’ll be wanting as much bang for your buck as you can get.
 Asana’s cheapest paid plan edges Wrike’s cheapest paid plan, with a calendar, custom, and preset charts, custom fields, and unlimited storage, all of which Wrike doesn’t provide.
 Overall, it’s a better value-for-money plan despite being $1.19 more expensive per user, per month.

 Another reason Asana is better for small businesses is onboarding assistance, which is available on all plans but the free plan.
 This will be particularly useful for your small business if you don’t have an IT team or simply the time to teach staff the ins and outs of a new software program.
-Along with the live chat function we discussed earlier, this helped Asana to a 4.5/5 for customer support.
+Along with the live chat function we discussed earlier, this helped Asana to a high score for customer support.

 However, Wrike is better for small marketing teams thanks to an array of marketing features and integrations included on the Business plan.
 As well as this, as we’ve covered, Wrike is slightly more usable, particularly for managing ongoing projects.
 If the $24.80 per user, per month Business Plan is within your budget, you’ll have one of the best sets of task management features currently available, and features like file and video proofing which will be useful for marketing campaigns.